-Structure 1940 Act registered cor ntinuously offered unlisted closed-e end interval fund
+Structure 1940 Act registered con 1940 Act registered continuously offered unlisted closed-end interval fund

-Advisor/Sub KKR Credit Advisors (US KKR Credit Advisors (US) LLC
+Advisor/Sub KKR Credit Advisors (US) LLC

-Subscriptions/NAV Daily
+Subscriptions/NAV 1 Daily

-Repurchases Quarterly repurchase o ffers of 10% of the Fund's outstand ling shares at NAV
+Repurchases 2 Quarterly repurchase of fers of 10% of the Fund's outstand ling shares at NAV

-Management Fee 1.30% on Managed Ass ets
+Management Fee 3 1.30% on Managed Asse ets

 Performance Fee None

-Dividend Reinvestment Plan Automatic participation n, unless otherwise elected
+Dividend Reinvestment Plan Automatic participation Automatic participation, unless otherwise elected

-Distributions Monthly Monthly
+Distributions Monthly

-Administrator U.S. Bank Global Fund S U.S. Bank Global Fund Services
+Administrator U.S. Bank Global Fund Services

 Transfer Agent U.S. Bank Global Fund Services

 Custodian U.S. Bank, N.A.

 Tax Reporting Form 1099-DIV

-Share Class Specific Fees Class T: KCOTX Class U KCOUX Class I KCOPX Class D: KCODX
+Share Class Specific Fees 4 Class T: KCOTX Class U KCOUX Class I KCOPX Class D: KCODX

 Minimum Investment \$10,000 \$10,000 \$1,000,000 \$10,000

 Upfront Commission Up to 2% None None None

 Distribution Fee 0.50% 0.50% None None

 Servicing Fee 0.25% 0.25% None 0.25%

 Note: Certain terms of the Fund are highlighted above.
 This summary is qualified in its entirety by the more detailed information contained in the applicable Fund's prospectus, as applicable, and related documentation, all of which should be reviewed carefully and contain additional terms to those included in this summary.
 These terms are subject to change.
 (1) Certain selling agents may elect to offer subscriptions on a monthly basis.
 A contingent deferred sales charge of 1.00% may be assessed on Class T Shares investments over \$250,000 without a sales charge if they are repurchased before the first day of the month of the one-year anniversary of the purchase.
 (2) Interval funds must offer repurchases of at least 5% of shares outstanding quarterly (no ability to gate).
-Limited liquidity is provided to sharesholders only through the Fund's quarterly repurchase offers for no less than 10% and no more than 25% of the Fund's shares outstanding at net asset value.
+Limited liquidity is provided to shareholders only through the Fund's quarterly repurchase offers for no less than 10% and no more than 25% of the Fund's shares outstanding at net asset value.
 There is no guarantee that an investor will be able to sell all the shares that the investor desires to sell in the repurchase offer.
 Due to these restrictions, an investor should consider an investment in the Fund to be of limited liquidity.
 Investing in the Fund is speculative and involves a high degree of risk, including the risks associated with leverage and the risk of a substantial loss of investment.
 There is no guarantee that the investment strategies will work under all market conditions.
 (3) The Adviser has voluntarily agreed to temporarily reduce its Management Fee to an annual rate of 1.00% of the Fund's average daily Managed Assets from July 1, 2021, to September 30, 2022.
-Effective October 1, 2022, the Adviser's agreement to temporarily reduce its Management Fee will terminate and the Adviser in its sole discretion and at any time, including prior to any such date listed above.
-Total managed assets is defined as the Fund's total assets (including any assets attributable borrowing for investment purposes) minus the sum of the Fund's accrued l
+Effective October 1, 2022, the Adviser is agreement to temporarily reduce its Management Fee will terminate and the Adviser will receive a Management Fee at an annual rate of 1.30% of the Fund's average daily Managed Assets.
+The foregoing fee schedule may be extended, terminated or modified by the Adviser in its sole discretion and at any time, including prior to any such da